 Super Sunday

-Sunday, March 19, 2023
+Sunday, March 16, 2025

 The annual gathering of the Mardi Gras Indian tribes is perhaps the most open means of accessing this unique element of New Orleans backstreet culture.
-If you are lucky you might see the Indians out and about on St. Joseph’s Day (which coincides with Super Sunday this year), and the tribes will be out in larger numbers on Super Sunday, which usually falls on the third Sunday of March.
+The tribes will be out in large numbers on Super Sunday, which usually falls on the third Sunday of March.

 While the Mardi Gras Indians have their set routes and parade areas, no one event packs the tribes into one public space like Super Sunday.
 In this case, said public spaces are A.L.
 Davis Park, at the corner of Washington and LaSalle streets; and Bayou St. John in Mid-City, at the intersection of Orleans and Moss streets, on the bayou’s banks and the Orleans Street bridge.
 The Indian procession usually leaves the gathering spot around 1 p.m.
-The free festivities typically begin at noon at A.L.
-David Park.

 We can’t stress this enough: Be respectful if you go.
 Take pictures at a distance, and don’t get in the way of marching Indians or their friends, family and attached bands.
-Super Sunday has been overrun with spectators these days, so please do your part to enjoy this amazing cultural event responsibly.
+Super Sunday has been overrun with spectators in the past years, so please do your part to enjoy this amazing cultural event responsibly.

-Some background: The Mardi Gras Indians are the most vibrant, visible and conversely mysterious expressions of African American New Orleans culture.
-To distill them into an extremely simplistic sentence: Mardi Gras Indians are black New Orleanians who dress up (or in local lingo, ”mask”) as stylized Native Americans.
-They take to the streets in fantastic costumes made of beads, feathers and sequins that cost thousands of dollars, weigh hundreds of pounds, and require hundreds of days of painstaking labor; no element of costume creation is automated.
-On Mardi Gras Day, Super Sunday, St. Joseph’s Day, and a select few other special occasions, the “chiefs” and their tribes parade through the city, chanting, shouting and challenging each other to determine who is “the prettiest.”
+Some background: The Mardi Gras Indians are the most vibrant, visible and conversely mysterious expressions of African-American New Orleans culture.
+To distill them into an extremely simplistic sentence: Mardi Gras Indians are African-American New Orleanians who dress up (or in local lingo, ”mask”) as stylized Native Americans.

 There’s a ton more background on this fascinating subject at the Backstreet Cultural Museum in the historic Tremé neighborhood.